FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_mlrsearch_tests.rst

 Small differences between intended and offered load are tolerated, mainly due to various time overheads preventing precise measurement of the traffic duration (and TRex can sometimes suffer from duration stretching).
+Larger differences manifest as "unsent packets" as the implementation forces the traffic explicitly after the specified duration.
+Unsent packets are treated the same way as packets lost, so the (conditional) throughput can be limited not only by DUT perfrmance, but also by TG quality.

 The final trial duration is only 30s (10s for reconf tests).